Richard O'Donnell - Sponsorship Available

 Head of Sports Science and Medicine

 Mike graduated from the University of Essex before completed a Master’s degree at London Metropolitan University.
 After some voluntary work with Southend United and Shenfield Football Academy during his studies, he joined Danny Cowley’s Concord Rangers team in the Conference South, where he led the medical provision for three seasons.
 During the three seasons with Concord Rangers he also worked as the lead therapist for Essex County FA and West Ham Ladies FC.
 He also spent a season as a first-team assistant sports therapist at Stevenage before heading to Sweden to lead the medical department for Division 3 side, Ytterhogdal IK.
-Within 2 months of moving to Sweden, Mike got the nod from Danny Cowley to come back to the UK to join him at Lincoln City FC.
+Within 2 months of moving to Sweden, Mike got the call to come back to the UK to The Imps.

 Luke Jelly - Sponsored by: University of Lincoln

 Lead Sports Scientist